suffolklibraries/lgc/content/collections/events/guided-walk-18-09.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732111254
+updated_at: 1740668329
 duplicated_from: fc531a45-e702-4621-a092-87466642c4ed
 accessibility_information:
   - 'Accessible toilets'
   - 'Accessible parking spaces'
-published: false
 ---
-Celebrate World Wetland Day by exploring Carlton Marshes
+Explore the late summer wildlife at Carlton Marshes.